JHU-PL-Lab/www-pl/ocaml/lecture.md

 assert(copy_odd [1;2;3;4;5;6;7;8;9;10] = [1;3;5;7;9]);;
 ```

-- `copy_even_local` is not available in the top loop, it is local to this code only
+- `copy_even_local` is not available in the top loop, it is local to `copy_odd` function only, just like local variables but its a function.
 - Note how the last line "exports" the internal `copy_odd_local` by forwarding the `ll` parameter to it

 ### Higher Order Functions